• Home

 1. Decide on a Budget

 Zumper has a Rent Calculator that you can use to see with your income what amount of monthly rent you can afford.
-If you find that the cost of renting is too much for yourself, you can always find a roommate!
+If you find that the cost of renting is too much for you, you can always find a roommate!

 To know more about what else needs to be done prior to moving out, you can check out our latest post on 10 Things To Do Before Getting an Apartment.